-The internship program offers qualified undergraduate Computer Science and Engineering students the opportunity to take part in a program that alternates academic studies with related work experience in either the private or public sectors.
+The Technology Internship Program (TIP) offers qualified undergraduate Computer Science and Engineering students the opportunity to take part in a program that alternates academic studies with related work experience in either the private or public sectors.
 There is considerable flexibility in the duration of individual Internships and the length of an Internship can vary from four to sixteen months.
 During the work placement students earn a salary typical of entry-level positions in the IT sector.

-Students in the BASc, BA Honours, and BSc Honours programs are eligible to apply.
+Students in the BASc, BA Honours, BSc Honours, iBSc and Computer Security programs are eligible to apply.
 Students enrolled in the Internship option are required to enrol in CSE3900 0.0 (Internship Co-op Term) in each term of their internship.